The Second Mother (2015 film): Release

 The Second Mother premiered at the 2015 Sundance Film Festival, in which Casé and Camila Márdila shared the World Cinema Dramatic Special Jury Award for Acting.
 Its European premiere took place in the Panorama section of the 65th Berlin International Film Festival, where it won the Panorama Audience Award.
 On 15 December 2014 The Match Factory acquired international rights to the film.

 Reception

 Box office

-The film has grossed R$5.4 million at the Brazilian box office.
+The film grossed R$6.2 million ($1.3 million) in Brazil and a worldwide total of $3 million.